 |Recombinant Human RORG, (aa 258-518), Tag free||Recombinant Human STK10, (aa 18-317), His-tagged||Recombinant Human STK10, (aa 18-317), Tag free|

-Our most popular crystallography services pipeline has also been upgraded with a number of protocols to ensure efficient and quick handling of all new projects.
-The protocols cover all stages starting from protein characterization, crystallization, X-ray data collection and structure determination.
-We need to mention here that the development of these protocols and the Protein Shop were largely made within the framework of the Virus-X project, which is supported by the Horizon 2020 EU program.
+Our most popular crystallography services pipeline has also been upgraded with several protocols to ensure the efficient and quick handling of all new projects.
+The protocols cover all stages, from protein characterization, crystallization, X-ray data collection, and structure determination.
+We need to mention here that the development of these protocols and the Protein Shop was made mainly within the framework of the Virus-X project, which is supported by the Horizon 2020 EU program.

 It is well known that the CRO market is in a state of constant expansion.
-Most small-to-medium-size biotech companies typically lack structural biology capabilities, and often even biophysical competence, since core competences at these companies are normally focused in the fields of biochemistry, molecular and cell biology.
-The ever expanding SARomics Biostructures’ technology platform is well-prepared for meeting these needs by providing reliable structural information at the highest quality level.
+Most small-to-medium-size biotech companies typically lack structural biology capabilities and often even biophysical competence since core competencies at these companies are generally focused on biochemistry and molecular and cell biology.
+The ever-expanding SARomics Biostructures’ technology platform is well-prepared to meet these needs by providing reliable structural information at the highest quality level.